 European Outdoor Conservation Association

-MCL News & Media is proud to be a member of the European Outdoor Conservation Association (EOCA).
+MCL News & Media, the publisher of Ecotextile News, is proud to be a member of the European Outdoor Conservation Association (EOCA).
+The editor of Ecotextile News was an active EOCA board member for the three-year period from 2017 - 2020.
 EOCA is a not-for-profit organisation funded by a group of businesses involved in the European outdoor industry, which raises funds to put directly into grassroots conservation projects worldwide.

 MCL News & Media shares the responsibility for environmental management with all its employees who all have a responsibility to continually improve our environmental performance and we periodically review our policy to improve how we operate.